saucelabs/sauce-docs/docs/secure-connections/sauce-connect/setup-configuration/environment-variables.md

 4. For **Variable name**, enter **SAUCE_USERNAME** and for **Variable value**, enter your Sauce username and then click **OK**.
 5. Repeat 3-4 to set up the **SAUCE_ACCESS_KEY** or any other environment variable.
 6. Confirm that your environment variables have been set by typing `echo %SAUCE_USERNAME%` in your terminal.
 The response should be your username value.
 Then do the same for your access key.
-7. Starting a new Sauce Connect Proxy will not require adding `--api-key` or `--user` keys.
+7. Starting a new Sauce Connect Proxy will not require adding `--api-key` or `--user` flags.
  ```bash
  sc --region us-west
  ```